 Spring and Summer.
 As the weather warms and food becomes more plentiful, elk move to the meadows to feed on the bounty of planted grasses.

-Dawn and dusk are the best times to observe elk, especially during the rut, or mating season in September and October.
+Dawn and Dusk.
+These are the best times to observe elk–especially during the rut, or mating season, in September and October.

 **Please also remember that elk are wild creatures, and their behavior may be unpredictable.
 Never approach an elk, and always view these animals from a safe distance.